FREQUENTLY ASKED QUESTIONS

 > What food and drinks do you serve?

 Our food is generally top quality western oriented cuisine but we do incorporate many eastern elements.
+We have beer and many soft drinks on board.
+If you think you will consume a lot of beer please contact us beforehand so we can get extra stock in.

 > Do you cater for specific dietary requirements?